Frostman random variables, entropy inequalities, and applications: Examples

 Moreover, if we apply Theorem \ref{thm_jointly_Frostman} with the random variable $(X,-Y)$, and take $\alpha=1$, $\beta=-1$, $s_1=s_2=s=1/4$, then

 for some $\epsilon>0$.
-By Claim 2, the second and third entropies in above maximum-term nearly vanish.
+By Claim 2, the second and third entropies in above maximum term nearly vanish.
 So the first term $(H_n(X)+H_n(Y))/2$ is essential.
-In this example, it is $m+O(1)$, which is obviously larger than $ns=m/2$.
-Furthermore, we can not substitute $\frac{1}{2}H(X,Y)=m/2$ for $(H_n(X)+H_n(Y))/2$ as in Theorem \ref{thm_conditionally_Frostman}.
+In this example, it is $m+O(1)$, which is larger than $ns=m/2$.